 IAM Role authentication

 Qualytics supports IAM Role authentication for Amazon S3, Athena, and Redshift.
-Instead of storing static AWS credentials in Qualytics, the dataplane calls sts:AssumeRole to obtain temporary credentials each time it connects — eliminating the need to share or rotate long-lived access keys.
+Instead of storing static AWS credentials in Qualytics, the dataplane calls sts:AssumeRole to obtain temporary credentials each time it connects.
+This eliminates the need to share or rotate long-lived access keys.

 AWS only